Prince Harry and Meghan Markle are engaged

-London (CNN)Britain's Prince Harry and American actor Meghan Markle are engaged, according to a statement from Kensington Palace.
-The wedding will take place in spring 2018.
+London (CNN)Britain's Prince Harry and American actor Meghan Markle are engaged and will marry in spring 2018, Kensington Palace announced on Monday.

+The pair became engaged earlier this month and will live at Nottingham Cottage at Kensington Palace, where Harry currently lives.

 "Prince Harry has informed Her Majesty The Queen and other close members of his family.
-Prince Harry has also sought and received the blessing of Ms. Markle's parents," the royal household announced in a statement on Twitter.
+Prince Harry has also sought and received the blessing of Ms. Markle's parents," the royal household said in a statement.

-The pair became engaged earlier this month and will live at Nottingham Cottage at Kensington Palace, the statement continued.

-More details about the wedding will be released in due course but they will make an official engagement appearance on Monday afternoon before taking part in a broadcast interview which will air in the evening.
+The couple will make an official engagement appearance on Monday afternoon before taking part in a broadcast interview which will air in the evening.

+Shortly after the announcement, a Buckingham Palace spokesman told CNN that Harry's grandmother, Queen Elizabeth II, and her husband, the Duke of Edinburgh are "delighted" for the couple and "wish them every happiness."

-The palace also released a statement on behalf of Markle's parents, Thomas Markle and Doria Ragland.
+Kensington Palace also released a statement on behalf of Markle's parents, Thomas Markle and Doria Ragland.

 "We are incredibly happy for Meghan and Harry.
 Our daughter has always been a kind and loving person.
 To see her union with Harry, who shares the same qualities, is a source of great joy for us as parents.